 This should not be fresh news to you because Google’s Webmaster Central Blog posted an article in 2014 about the importance of HTTPS as ranking signal in which it’s stated that HTTPS is indeed a ranking signal.

 Since then, SSL certificate is one of Google’s ranking parameters for search results, and having a SSL brings your website a competitive advantage in Google’s SERPs (search engine results pages).

 From my point of view, a SSL certificate is a must-have nowadays, although there are plenty of site administrators who don’t see the reliability.

-Leaving aside the design of your site, your primary goal is to provide your visitors a safe browsing experience.
+Leaving aside the design of your site, your primary goal is to provide your visitors with a safe browsing experience.

 Authorities such as Google are trying as much as possible to make the Web safer by introducing new trends that websites should comply to.